kaylatozier/coral_ager/proposal.md

 **Arand Software (Brown University)**

-This tool will fill a niche for users who currently rely on Arand but want modern usability and extensibility—particularly those working with coral records and needing a streamlined age modeling workflow.
+This tool will fill a niche for users who currently rely on Arand but want modern usability, particularly those working with coral records and needing a user-friendly age modeling interface.